9th July 2019

 Conor O’Neill, Chief Product Officer at NearForm, recently spoke to the IT Directors Forum in the UK on how a high-performing data architecture can drive overall business performance and value – and what characteristics that architecture most needs.

 Below is a synopsis of the interview.
-You can find the full version over at Dzone.

 Data Performance in Organisational Digital Transofrmation